MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-enable-multi-tenant.md

 ---

-# Enable multi-tenant scenarios in Azure Site Recovery
+# Enable multiple tenant scenarios in Azure Site Recovery

-Azure Site Recovery has an Entra ID application requirement, which is used to access resources in the target subscription to replicate and failover VMs.
-This application is created in the Azure Stack Hub home Entra ID tenant.
-When Azure Stack Hub is used in a multi-tenant scenario (that is, multiple Entra ID tenants on the same Azure Stack Hub stamp that is used as the Site Recovery target), and the target subscription uses an Entra ID tenant other than the home tenant, the Site Recovery service principal must create a service principal in the target tenant.
-The service principal creation is not done automatically for any Entra ID tenant except the home directory (and in the home directory, it's done automatically).
-The Azure Stack Hub operator must run this command on each respective Entra ID tenant, or provide this command to each of their Entra ID tenant admins, in order for them to run it in their respective Entra ID tenant.
+Azure Site Recovery has a Microsoft Entra ID application requirement, which is used to access resources in the target subscription to replicate and failover VMs.
+This application is created in the Azure Stack Hub home Microsoft Entra ID tenant.
+When Azure Stack Hub is used in a multitenant scenario (that is, multiple Microsoft Entra ID tenants on the same Azure Stack Hub stamp that is used as the Site Recovery target), and the target subscription uses a Microsoft Entra ID tenant other than the home tenant, the Site Recovery service principal must create a service principal in the target tenant.
+The service principal isn't created automatically for any Microsoft Entra ID tenant except the home directory (and in the home directory, it's done automatically).
+The Azure Stack Hub operator must run this command on each respective Microsoft Entra ID tenant, or provide this command to each of their Microsoft Entra ID tenant admins, in order for them to run it in their respective Microsoft Entra ID tenant.

 ## Process overview

 The overall process follows these steps:

 1. Identify the Azure Site Recovery application ID.
-1. Enable multi-tenancy for the Site Recovery application.
+1. Enable multitenancy for the Site Recovery application.
-1. Create the service principal in each Entra ID tenant.
+1. Create the service principal in each Microsoft Entra ID tenant.
 1. Register the namespace `Microsoft.DataReplication` in each user subscription for the EntraID tenants.

 ## Identify the Azure Site Recovery application ID